kljr/SpringboardVM/README.md

 their vendor dependencies and triggers a bash script which runs drush make and installs Springboard, checking out git working copies of Springboard modules, themes and libraries from the Springboard git repo.
-* Provisions DrupalVM, Apache and mySQL, creates virtual host entries, site databases, and installs the Springboard profile.
+* Provisions DrupalVM, Apache and mySQL, creates virtual hosts, site databases, and installs the Springboard profile.
 * Creates two default sites, one a dedicated testing site.
 * Configures the acceptance tests to work out of the box.